Susanne Schröter

-Susanne Schröter (born 1957) is a contemporary Social Anthropologist focussing primarily on Islam, Gender and Conflict Studies.
+Susanne Schröter (born 1957) is a contemporary Social Anthropologist focusing primarily on Islam, Gender and Conflict Studies.

 Biography

 Susanne Schröter is head of a research group on "Contemporary discourses on state and society in the Islamic world" and carries out a research project founded by the German Research Foundation (DFG) entitled "Re-negotiating gender in contemporary Indonesia.
 Empowerment strategies of Muslim and secular women activists".

 1990s

 Schröter studied Anthropology, Sociology, Cultural Studies, Political Science and Education at University of Mainz, Germany, she graduated in 1986 (M.A. summa cum laude).

 After working as Curator at the Women's Museum, Wiesbaden from 1986 to 1990, she became lecturer at the Department of Anthropology and African Studies, University of Mainz (1991–1996).
 She was head of the anthropology library and ethnographic collection at the Department of Anthropology and African Studies, University of Mainz from 1993 to 1994.
-In 1994, she obtained her Ph.D. (magna cum laude) in Anthropology at the University of Mainz with a thesis on the construction of "masculinity" and "femininity" in Melanesia (Dissertation title: "Männliche Selbsterhaltungsstrategien angesichts der Vorstellung omnipotenter Weiblichkeit - Materialien zur Konstruktion von 'Männlichkeit' und 'Weiblichkeit' in Melanesien").
+In 1994, she obtained her Ph.D. (magna cum laude) in Anthropology at the University of Mainz with a thesis on the construction of "masculinity" and "femininity" in Melanesia (Dissertation title: "Männliche Selbsterhaltungsstrategien angesichts der Vorstellung omnipotenter Weiblichkeit – Materialien zur Konstruktion von 'Männlichkeit' und 'Weiblichkeit' in Melanesien").

-From 1995-1997, she was a Research Fellow at the Department of Anthropology and African Studies, University of Mainz.
-From 1997-1999, she worked as a Research Fellow at the Frobenius-Institute, Frankfurt.
-In 1999, she finalized her Habilitation ("Kéo rado - Die Austreibung des Bösen.
-Ein Beitrag zur Religion und Sozialstruktur der Ngada in Ostindonesien") and received accreditation as Privatdozentin at Goethe-University Frankfurt with a thesis on religion and social structure among the Ngada in East Indonesia.
-In 1999, she was a Visiting Professor of Anthropology at the Department of Anthropology and African Studies, University of Mainz.
+From 1995 to 1997, she was a Research Fellow at the Department of Anthropology and African Studies, University of Mainz.
+From 1997 to 1999, she worked as a Research Fellow at the Frobenius-Institute, Frankfurt.
+In 1999, she finalized her Habilitation ("Kéo rado – Die Austreibung des Bösen.
+Ein Beitrag zur Religion und Sozialstruktur der Ngada in Ostindonesien") and received accreditation as Privatdozentin at Goethe University Frankfurt with a thesis on religion and social structure among the Ngada in East Indonesia.
+In 1999, she was a visiting professor of anthropology at the Department of Anthropology and African Studies, University of Mainz.